Let's face it: wearable safety technology is everywhere these days.

 One example is The Chairless Chair, utilized by factory floor workers.
 Designed to attach behind workers legs and back, it provides support whenever the user sits or crouches.
 Best of all, workers can also stand and walk about freely with the exoskeleton still attached.

-Last but not least, wearables are used for safety training.
+Last but not least, wearables can be used for safety training.
 Virtual reality headsets allow users to experience a fictional environment and practice safety procedures.

-If you’re looking to save the hassle of bringing in an in-person trainer for staff, the answer lies in VR.
-Plus, it means workers can complete safety practice without the real-life risk working at a height or using dangerous tools.
+VT saves the hassle of bringing in an in-person trainer for staff.
+Plus, workers can complete safety trainings without the real-life risk working at a height or using dangerous tools.

 With technology tracking your every move, privacy concerns are understandable.
 One study found that 67% of respondents worried about ‘big brother’ surveillance by employers.